advpetc/blog/content/posts/how-do-I-create-this-site.md

 {{</* linkedin 6765427141384380416 */>}}
 ```
 shown as:
-{{< linkedin 6765427141384380416 >}}.
+{{< linkedin 6765427141384380416 >}}

 Yay!

 ## Deployment with Github Page

-As the final step, I use Github action to build my website and host it through Github Page.
+As the final step, I use Github Action to build my website and host it through Github Page.

 I follow the [this](https://gohugo.io/hosting-and-deployment/hosting-on-github/#build-hugo-with-github-action) script to build my website.

-The only thing keeps in mind is that never forget to change all the draft to false, so that they will be shown correctly.
+The only thing to keep in mind is never forget to change all the draft parameter in each post to false, so that they will be shown correctly.

 I also use smol theme, so I need to set up the submodule for that Github repo under my "themes/".
-Create a ".gitmodules" under the root, and
+Create a ".gitmodules" under the root, and write:
-write:

 ```
 [submodule "themes/smol"]